jeremyguillermin/Anonme/README.md

 # Anonme
 Run all your network traffic through Tor and choose the nodes you want to enter, exit and exclude.
-Tool developed for linux
+Tool developed for GNU/Linux

 # Install
 sudo apt install tor